Child Protection Policy

 • Sustaining an environment where children feel secure, have their viewpoints valued, are encouraged to talk and are listened to.

 • Any member of staff with an issue or concern relating to Child Protection should immediately discuss it with the designated member of staff (see above) (it should be made clear to students that CONFIDENTIALITY CANNOT BE GUARANTEED IN RESPECT OF CHILD PROTECTION ISSUES).

-• The designated member of staff (Mr Thomson) will then decide on an appropriate course of action (guided by Isle of Man Safeguarding Children Board Procedures).
+• The designated member of staff (Ms Owens) will then decide on an appropriate course of action (guided by Isle of Man Safeguarding Children Board Procedures).

 • Information for parents or carers will be available, telling them that the staff are required to follow the procedures laid down by the Isle of Man Safeguarding Children Board.